yuyunyan/spright-IO-Example/README.md

 # spright-IO-Example
-example code from SprightIO project demonstration the EVA
+example code from SprightIO project demonstration the EAV